oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 	</copy>
 	```

-	You use the zeppelin-context z.show method to display R objects and proxy object content.
-By using z.show, users can also work with the native Zeppelin visualization options.
-Here, you display the first few rows of IRIS_TMP using z.show.
+	You use the zeppelin-context `z.show` method to display R objects and proxy object content.
+By using `z.show`, users can also work with the native Zeppelin visualization options.
+Here, you display the first few rows of IRIS\_TMP using `z.show`.

 	![First few rows of IRIS_TMP are displayed.](images/rows-iris-temp.png)

 ## Task 2: Create a Persistent Database Table

 You can also create a persistent table using the `ore.create` function and specify a table name, IRIS.
-The ore.create function creates a table in the database schema and returns an invisible 'NULL' value.
+The `ore.create` function creates a table in the database schema.
 This table is now accessible both within OML4R and directly from SQL.
-Use the z.show function to display the desired data in the notebook.
+Use the `z.show` function to display the desired data in the notebook to take advantage of native Zeppelin visualization options, or simply access IRIS for a native R view of the tabular data.
 To create the persistent table IRIS, run the following script.

 ```r
 <copy>